Macrometacorp/docs/docs/search/getting-started.md

 4. Click **Run Query**.
 You will see your results show up below the Run Query button.
 5. (Optional) Click **Query Info** in the Query Result to see what the query did and how long each step took.
 Pretty cool if you're into performance metrics.

-## Step 3: Save the query as an API endpoint
+## Step 3.
+Save the Query as an API Endpoint

 Macrometa allows you to save a query as a [Query Worker](queryworkers/index.md).